 Mathematics 403.
 MODERN MATHEMATICS FOR ELEMENTARY AND JUNIOR HIGH SCHOOL.
 (Same as Elementary Education 403.)
 Designed to provide an understanding of "Modern Mathematics" for teachers in the middle and upper elementary grades and junior high school.
 The new approaches are explained and problems solved.
-The following are included: systems of numeration, symbols, properties, factoring and prime numbers, modular arithmetic, logic and number sentences, etc. Prerequisite: Mathematics 113 or 123.
+The following are included: systems of numeration, symbols, properties, factoring and prime numbers, modular arithmetic, logic and number sentences, etc. Prerequisite: Mathematics 113 or equivalent.
+Spring, 1970, and alternate years-3 hours